My name is Bob Young, and I am an avid winter sports enthusiast living on the south shore of Long Island, NY.

 And so the idea was born.
 I reached out to Snowshoe Magazine, and they graciously agreed to help out by publishing this short piece.
-The 5K will take place on the west end of Jones Beach State Park, the week of June 1-7.
-We will be using a sand road that cuts through the dunes not to disturb any wildlife.
-Then, we’ll head on to the beach.
+The 5K took place on the west end of Jones Beach State Park, the week of June 1-7.
+We used a sand road that cuts through the dunes not to disturb any wildlife.
+Then, we headed on to the beach.

-We hope that by doing this event, we can give snowshoers an opportunity to support a worthy cause while promoting snowshoeing to our Long Island friends.
+We hope that this event can give snowshoers an opportunity to support a worthy cause while promoting snowshoeing to our Long Island friends.
 Plus, we get great workout training for this event.
 Our goal is a modest $5,000.

 So if you would like to make a tax-deductible contribution to our 5K Sandshoeing for Nature fundraiser for the World Wildlife Fund (WWF), please click this link: